smoketurner/serverless-vpc-plugin/README.md

 provider:
   vpc:
     securityGroupIds:
-      - Ref: LambdaExecutionSecurityGroup # this plugin will create this security group for you
+      -  # plugin will add LambdaExecutionSecurityGroup to this list
-    subnetIds: # if specifying zones below, include the same number of subnets here
-      - Ref: AppSubnet1
-      - Ref: AppSubnet2
-      - Ref: AppSubnet3
-      #- Ref: AppSubnet4
-      #- Ref: AppSubnet5
-      #- Ref: AppSubnet6
+    subnetIds:
+      -  # plugin will add the provisioned "Application" subnets

 custom:
   vpcConfig: